 ALSO SEE: 40 Best Dog Breeds for Women

 15. English Bulldog

-The English Bulldog is arguably one of the laziest dogs around.
+The English Bulldog is arguably one of the laziest dogs around that love to eat food and nap a lot.
 You will not need to spend a lot on collars and leashes.
 They are a medium-sized dog, but their low energy levels keep the food costs down.

 Bullies have short hair with very little shedding.
 However, you'll need to clean between their fat rolls to keep bacteria out.
 Bulldogs are friendly and have a rugged stature, making them ideal for families with children.